layumi/2016_super_resolution/README.md

 I include train and test code in master branch.

 # Training data
-I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from https://pan.baidu.com/s/1c0TvFyw
+I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from https://pan.baidu.com/s/1c0TvFyw  (Baidu is so annoying.
+Baidu seems to force Windows user to install their software.
+You may try to download it on a Mac or Ubuntu?
+I can download it without installation on Mac.)
 ![](https://github.com/layumi/2016_super_resolution/blob/master/WechatIMG1.jpeg)

 # Result